-Our Garment Care Guide for Prolonging the Life of your Athleisure Wear, paired with some Expert Care Tips on Keeping Your Workout Clothes Looking Tight & Bright
+Our Garment Care Guide for Prolonging the Life of your Athleisure Wear, paired with some Expert Care Tips on Keeping Your Clothes Looking Tight & Bright

 Whether you’re sweating up a storm in a HIIT class or you’re running your daily errands, athleisure wear sees more wear and tear than any of your other garments.
 We know you’ve got far better things to do than laundry, so we’ve made taking care of your athleisure wear easy.
 Below are a few simple steps that will help keep your garments looking, feeling and smelling, extra fresh.

 WASH YOUR GARMENTS ASAP

 Dirt and sweat can aid in the deterioration of clothing fabric.
 More importantly, heat, sweat and dark places (like gym bags or laundry basket) are the perfect combo for odour-causing bacteria to breed.
 If possible, toss your workout clothes in the wash as soon as you get home.
 If that’s not an option, try to hang your clothes up to dry before tossing them in the laundry basket.

 AVOID HARSH POWDERS, DETERGENTS, BLEACH AND FABRIC SOFTENER

 When washing your athleisure wear, choose a detergent/powder that is free of harsh surfactants that can strip colour from your garments.
 Avoiding bleaches and fabric softeners as bleach can fade colours and break down the fabrics.
 Fabric softeners can leave a film on these types of clothes and remove the moisture-wicking properties which prevent sweat-wicking fabrics from doing what they’re supposed to.